eadewusic/alu-web-development/css_advanced/README.md

-# HTML Advanced - Landing Page
+# CSS Advanced - Landing Page

 ![Project Preview](Images/page-review.jpg)

 ## Description

-For this "HTML Advanced" landing page project, I will focus on the HTML structure only - no CSS, no style - just pure HTML semantic.
+For this "CSS Advanced" landing page project, we will style the HTML files in the HTML Advanced directory.

 ## Table of Contents